apache/kudu/faq.md

 #### Is Kudu open source?

 Yes, Kudu is open source and licensed under the Apache Software License, version 2.0.
-The project is under incubation with the Apache Software Foundation.
+Apache Kudu is a top level project (TLP) under the umbrella of the Apache Software Foundation.

 #### Why was Kudu developed internally at Cloudera before its release?